-U.S. News & World Report ranks our neonatology program fourth in the country–the only top 10 ranked program in DC, Maryland, or Virginia.
+U.S. News & World Report ranks our neonatology program third in the country–the only top 10 ranked program in Washington, DC, Maryland, or Virginia.
 We treat more than 800 babies every year.

 As a Level IV NICU, we offer the highest level of care for premature and ill newborns, as designated by The American Academy of Pediatrics.
 This means we can:

 - Offer the full range of pediatric medical subspecialists, pediatric surgical subspecialists and pediatric anesthesiologists on site

 - Perform complex surgical procedures to repair complex congenital or acquired conditions

 - Arrange for babies to come to the NICU and provide education for parents and families